Working for DWP

 DWP operates on a scale that is almost unmatched anywhere in Europe and most people in Britain come into contact with us at some point in their lives.
 We offer:

 - a wide range of interesting and rewarding careers

 - the chance to make a real difference to people’s lives

 - an excellent package of employee benefits

 We lead on the government’s policies for welfare, pensions and child support.
 We help people to find jobs and employers to fill vacancies.
 We make payments to jobseekers, pensioners, disabled people, parents and carers.
-Our staff are currently implementing the largest changes in the welfare system for a generation, including the introduction of Universal Credit and the development of a ‘single-tier’ State Pension.
+Our staff are making the largest changes in the welfare system for a generation, including the introduction of Universal Credit and the new State Pension.

-All of our jobs are advertised on the Civil Service jobs website.
+We advertise all our jobs on the Civil Service jobs website.
 Other routes into the civil service include: